The directors and founders of BTS (Boulder Tango Studio) and BTF (Boulder Tango Festival), since 2010.

 Since 2003, they have been teaching in the “tango seminar” format, an intensive method which they created, consisting in 16 to 20 hours of instruction along 3 or for days on a particular tango subject, to enable students to genuinely progress in their dance.

 Gustavo & Giselle continue to teach and perform worldwide, but are now based in Boulder, CO, where they founded in 2013 and run since then the Boulder Tango Studio.
-At the BTS they have developed a method for tango learning divided in 7 Programs (sets of classes): A, B, C, D, E, F & G, that include a total of 112 classes.
+At the BTS they have developed a method for tango learning divided in 7 Programs (sets of classes) that include a total of 112 classes.
 The method establishes a perfectly controlled progression of the learning process from scratch to a pretty good advanced level.
 Many students already have experienced and successfully completed the progression with impressive results.
 For the work they carry out to date, the Boulder Tango Studio has won the Tango Prize of international scope, awarded in Buenos Aires, to the "Best Tango Academy 2018".